eBayClassifiedsGroup/reference-client-move/README.md

 # Reference Client for MoVe Listing API

 This repository contains a reference client implementation for the MoVe Listing API.
-It uses a simple Java Jersey doing REST calls.
-It aims to be as simple and readible as possible.
+It uses a simple Java Jersey doing REST calls and aims to be as simple and readable as possible.

-## How Do I Use Client?
+## How To Use This

 The implementation contains 2 parts:

 1) the client itself, utilizing JaxRs/Jersey
-1)
-It can be read as a collection of common usage scenarios or like a [contract test](https://martinfowler.com/bliki/ContractTest.html).
+1) a number of tests that cover common usage scenarios

+> To run the scenario tests, you need credentials for the MoVe sandbox environment and an assigned `partnerId`.
+If you haven't received those, pleae reach out to MoVe.